-Of the possible plaza alternatives examined, Plaza A has the lowest impact with the least number of potentially displaced field identified features.
-Only one field identified feature will be potentially displaced by Plaza A. Plazas B, B1, and C, on the other hand, have higher impacts to field identified features and are considered to be least preferred.
-All three plazas potentially displace three field identified features and one cultural landscape unit.
+Of the possible plaza alternatives examined, Plaza A has the lowest impact with the least number of potentially displaced field-identified features.
+Only one field-identified feature will be potentially displaced by Plaza A. Plazas B, B1 and C, have higher impacts to field-identified features and are considered to be least preferred.
+Both plazas potentially displace three field-identified features and one cultural landscape unit.
+Plaza C potentially displaces two field-identified features and one cultural landscape unit, and also potentially disrupts one field-identified feature.

-Access Alternatives
+Access Road Alternatives